Testing Claims About ProportionsIn Exercises 9–32, test the given... | Channels for Pearson+

 P-value

 The P-value is a measure that helps determine the strength of the evidence against the null hypothesis.
-It represents the probability of obtaining a test statistic at least as extreme as the one observed, assuming the null hypothesis is true.
-A smaller P-value indicates stronger evidence against the null hypothesis, and if it is less than the predetermined significance level (e.g., 0.01), the null hypothesis is rejected.
+It represents the probability of obtaining a test statistic as extreme as, or more extreme than, the one observed, assuming the null hypothesis is true.
+A smaller P-value indicates stronger evidence against the null hypothesis.
+In this scenario, if the P-value is less than the significance level of 0.05, it would lead to rejecting the null hypothesis in favor of the alternative.

 Recommended video: